 Using Molds

-Press the dough gently into molds to create more intricate shapes or embossed textures.
-Ease each piece out carefully to preserve the details and keep the edges smooth.
+Press the dough gently into silicone molds for detailed, embossed designs.
+Ease each shape out carefully so the edges stay crisp.

 Here is a full tutorial for this mold method from Miss Mustard Seed: